-is the accumulation of facts that you have learned, or information you have gained through experience.
+Knowledge is the accumulation of facts that you have learned or information you have gained through experience.
 Knowledge is about study, research, investigation, observation, and experience.
-As a culture, we are good at obtaining knowledge, and fact based, left-brained, intellectual information is revered.
-Insight
+As a culture, we are good at obtaining knowledge, and fact-based, left-brained, intellectual information is revered.

-, the other aspect of wisdom, takes knowledge to a deeper level.
+Insight, the other aspect of wisdom, takes knowledge to a deeper level.
 It is an awareness of the interrelated nature of that which you are knowledgeable of; something that is not so easily taught.
-Insights can come suddenly, and can feel like a piece of the puzzle just dropped into place.
+Insights can come suddenly and can feel like a piece of the puzzle just dropped into place.
 This deep-seated intuition comes from an integration of “direct experience, immediate cognition, and the grasping of the meaning, significance, or truth of an event without relying on intellectual analysis.
 Insights can feel like a gift, bestowed upon you from an invisible giver.
-The pervasive myth of the wise owl, likely originated with legends of the Ancient Greek goddess Athena.
-The goddess of wisdom, Athena was often portrayed in art holding an owl, or described in literary works as “owl-eyed” or even “owl-faced.”

 The Wise Mind